 - Convince a VCDX to mentor you, particularly in reviewing your design and participating in a full Mock defence (ask your Mock panel if you can record it and then review the session word-by-word for weaknesses).

-- Do not make your design too complicated by showboating every VMware product (mistake I made the first time round), clearly link your Business Requirements to the Logical Design and then to the Physical Design.
+- Do not make your design too complex by showboating every VMware product (mistake I made the first time round), clearly link your Business Requirements to the Logical Design and then to the Physical Design.
 Simple, elegant, enterprise level designs for Business Critical Applications are the key.

 - When you create your design, ensure that you follow a structured format for all decisions and link the Conceptual Model to the Logical Design to the Physical Design.
 DO NOT follow an organic approach by writing globs of information; you will get lost and confused and more importantly, your design will be too difficult to digest by your peers and panelists.
 Check out Josh Odgers’ blog for sample design decisions.